The tour begins in Vágar, FO

 What about bad weather?

 Faroe Islands are home to infamously unpredictable weather, so you need to be prepared with the right gear.
-The same white cloud shielding you from sunbeams can easily turn into a stormcloud plummeting hailstones within minutes.
+The same white cloud shielding you from sunbeams can easily turn into a stormcloud within minutes.
 Rest assured, your guide will know the correct course of action if the weather throws a curveball.
 Plus, you’ll get the chance to warm up once you’re aboard the sailboat.

 Do I need an insurance policy?